Sustainable Diet Tips: How to Eat Healthy While Protecting the Planet

 4. Eat Less Animal Products

-With global meat consumption increasing by 500% between 1992 and 2016, the livestock industry alone generates a staggering 15% of our greenhouse gas emissions.
+Raising livestock for human consumption generates around 15% of total global greenhouse gas emissions—more than all transportation emissions combined.
 Still feel like you need animal protein to feel your best?
-Consider limiting your consumption of meat and dairy products to just a few times a week — and if possible, choose more sustainable meats (like sustainably produced chicken instead of beef).
+Try confining your consumption of meat and dairy products to just a few days a week.
+And whenever possible, choose more sustainable options, such as sustainably produced chicken instead of beef, to reduce your environmental footprint.

 5. Eat Local and Eat Seasonally

-Grow your own organic veggies — or support a local, sustainable farm.
-Just be sure to choose ingredients that are in-season, because storing food past its growing season can be costly, too.
-Support local farmers and your local community!
+Grow your own organic vegetables or support a local, sustainable farm.
+Choose in-season ingredients to reduce costs, as storing food beyond its growing season can be resource-intensive.
+By supporting local farmers, you not only benefit your health but also contribute to your local economy.

 6. Avoid Processed Foods

-Aside from being bad for your health, processed foods require a lot of resources — and strip out most nutrients along the way.
-Even brown rice, which is considered better than white rice, sucks up a lot of water during production.
-So get in the habit of buying foods in their whole, unprocessed form, like buckwheat, quinoa, wild rice, unrefined barley, and wheat berries.
+Aside from being bad for your health, processed foods require a lot of resources, and lose most of their nutrients during production.
+Even brown rice, which is considered a healthier alternative to white rice, consumes large amounts of water.
+To make more sustainable and nutritious choices, buy whole, unprocessed foods like buckwheat, quinoa, wild rice, unrefined barley, and wheat berries.

 7. Choose Sustainably Sourced Seafood

-Seafood is a great addition to a healthy diet, but high demand and poor management have led to overfishing of popular species like North Sea cod and wild Atlantic salmon.
-So get adventurous and try a delicious, sustainable alternative like barramundi, wild-caught sardines, or sustainably farmed shellfish.
+Seafood can be a healthy addition to your diet, but high demand and poor management have resulted in overfishing of popular species like North Sea cod and wild Atlantic salmon.
+To make more sustainable choices, explore alternatives such as barramundi, wild-caught sardines, or sustainably farmed shellfish.
+These options are not only delicious but also better for the environment.

 8. Give Plant Proteins a Chance

-Plant-based proteins like beans, pulses, and some grains, are much less resource-intensive than animal proteins like beef and chicken.
-They also tend to be heart healthier and easier to digest.
-The next time you make tacos or shepherds pie, try subbing lentils for the beef for a delicious, filling, and sustainable alternative!
+Plant-based proteins, such as beans, pulses, and certain grains, are far less resource-intensive than animal proteins like beef and chicken.
+They are also heart-healthy and can be easier to digest.
+For a delicious, sustainable alternative, try swapping lentils for the beef in dishes like tacos or shepherd’s pie—it's a flavorful and filling option that you might just love!

 9. Buy in Bulk

 Proper food packaging, especially of meat and seafood, is critical for food safety.
-But wherever possible, try to reduce the amount of packaged foods you buy.
-Think bulk foods vs. individually packaged ones, bring reusable shopping and bulk bags to the store, and find products that use sustainable packaging materials.
+But when it is practical, opt for bulk items instead of individually packaged products, bring reusable shopping and bulk bags to the store, and choose products with sustainable packaging materials to help minimize waste

 Give Today